TritonDataCenter/sdc-docker/docs/api/commands/inspect.md

     Return low-level information on a container or image

-      -f, --format=""            Format the output using the given go template --type=container|image     Return JSON for specified type, permissible values are "image" or "container"
+      -f, --format=""            Format the output using the given go template -s, --size                 Display total file sizes if the type is container --type=container|image     Return JSON for specified type, permissible values are "image" or "container"